neonmik/Wave-Machine-Firmware/README.md

     + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support
 + Add Arp mode
 + Improve Arp functionality:
+    + currently wont play only one note...
+    + Needs direction functionality
     + currently has a random low note on release of arp (noticable in high octaves)